atet/unity/README.md

 [![.img/step04c.png](.img/step04c.png)](#nolink)

 * Test you application by pressing the button and watching the number in the text box increment.
 Stop playmode when you are done and make sure to save your Unity project (CTRL+S).
-* Don't worry about design elements right now (font sizes, etc.).
+* Don't worry about design elements right now (font sizes, colors, etc.).

 [![.img/step04d.png](.img/step04d.png)](#nolink)